 DAPP Namibia is promoting the tree planting with families in the Omusati region especially.
 Since independence DAPP Namibia has produced and planted more than half a million trees with community members in the Omusati region.
 Community members are encouraged to collect seeds and plant indigenous trees, fruit trees, trees for shade, animal fodder, extra nutrition, beauty and for improving the environment.

-In 2017 a partnership with the Canada Fund made it possible to form environmental groups and implement awareness sessions about global warming and climate change and how to collect seeds and produce trees.
-The members took action by producing and planting trees in the homesteads.
-The project objective was to sensitize communities on the impact of climate change and empower them towards growing indigenous seedlings for reforestation and improved nutrition.
+In the 2017 DAPP Namibia partnership with the Canada Fund made it possible to form environmental groups in the villages.
+DAPP Namibia held awareness sessions about global warming and climate change and encouraged group members to collect seeds and produce trees.
+The sessions also sensitize communities on the impact of climate change and empowered members to grow indigenous seedlings for reforestation and to improve nutrition.

-- Seeds from various indigenous tree species were identified, collected and propagated.
-The tree species are Moringa, Mango, Guava, Pawpaw, Cashew nut, and Marula.
+- Identifying, collections and propagate seeds of various indigenous tree species.
+The collected tree species were Moringa, Citrus, Mango, Guava, Pawpaw, Cashew nut, and Marula.

 - Producing seedlings nursery

 - Distributing of tree seedlings, planted and looked after by a received home/family in their homesteads.